Battle of Norfolk: British contribution

 On 26 February 1991 British artillery units unleashed an hour-long artillery strike on Iraqi positions.
 It was the greatest British artillery display since World War II.
 That same night the British 7th Brigade fought a night tank battle against an Iraqi tank battalion from the Iraqi 52nd Armored Division.
 After ninety minutes of battle over 50 Iraqi tanks and armoured personnel carriers were destroyed.
 That same night the British 4th Brigade destroyed a headquarters and artillery site belonging to the 807th Brigade of the Iraqi 48th Infantry Division.
 British infantry units cleared Iraqi defensive positions which were occupied by the Iraqi 803rd Infantry Brigade.

 After 48 hours of combat the British 1st Armoured Division destroyed or isolated four Iraqi infantry divisions (the 26th, 48th, 31st, and 25th) and overran the Iraqi 52nd Armored Division in several sharp engagements.
 The Iraqi 80th Armored Brigade would also fall victim to the British 1st Armoured Division.
 For several hours the 4th Brigade was involved in a battle against a battalion of dug in Iraqi soldiers and T-55 tanks.

 A Challenger 1 from the Royal Scots Dragoon Guards destroyed an Iraqi tank at a range of 5000 m.
 This was the longest recorded tank to tank kill in the history of armored warfare.

 The British 7th Brigade cleared Objective Platinum destroying at least six additional T-55 tanks in dug in positions and a bunker using Milan missiles.

 The 4th Brigade seized Objective Steel defeating the Iraqi 103rd Brigade, 25th Infantry Division in the process.
 As the British 4th Brigade advanced they destroyed additional Iraqi guns and fighting positions.
 The British lost two Warrior combat vehicles to friendly fire in the process.

 British ground forces had defeated Iraqi forces during combat engagements at Objectives Copper, Zinc, Bronze, and Steel.
-During combat operations at Objective Zinc the British captured 30 enemy tanks, destroyed 16 IFVs, and captured 1,850 Iraqi soldiers.
+During combat operations at Objective Zinc the British destroyed 50 enemy tanks, destroyed 50 combat vehicles, and captured 1,850 Iraqi soldiers.

 British forces destroyed a communications site and two artillery positions en route to Objective Bronze.
 British forces also destroyed 12 Iraqi tanks, 11 guns, and 20 light armor and thin skin vehicles while clearing Objective Bronze.
 Elements of several Iraqi infantry brigades would also be destroyed at Objective Bronze.